-The ideal value proposition should be short – no more than 75 words, should be written in clear concise language rather than sales jargon, and should tie together the following four elements:
+The ideal value proposition should be short – no more than 75 words, should be written in clear concise language rather than sales jargon, and should tie together the following five elements:

 - It should solve your prospect’s challenges and be of interest to them

 - It should include a differentiator that’s truly defensible against your competitors

 - You should be able to back up your statements with statistics or evidence

 - It should be bespoke for type of ABM that you’re doing – either one-to-one, one-to-few or one-to-many